systeminit/si/app/docs/src/reference/vocabulary.md

 ## Actions

 Actions are specific operations that are queued up to change your infrastructure, such as creating, refreshing, updating or deleting a real-world resource.

-## Asset

-Anything that can be used on the canvas.

-## Attribute Panel

-The panel on the right side of the composition screen, which shows the attributes of the currently selected item.

-## Arity

-The number of arguments taken by a function.
-Most frequently used to specify how many edges can connect to a socket (either "one" or "many".)

 ## Change Set